What would happen if marketers stopped thinking like marketers?

 People love stories, and one of the really good ways to relate to your prospect is to tell a story. (…) a story can be invaluable and creates an emotional relationship of bond that keeps your prospect riveted and listening.

 His choice of the word slippery is a tad unfortunate.
-We’re not using stories in a slippery or deceitful way.
-We’re using stories to captivate an audience and make an emotional connection.
+I’m not suggesting to use stories in a slippery or deceitful way.

 But how?